rahaalizade/database-monitoring-logging-stack/README.md

 - [ ] Configure mysqld-exporter for metrics
 - [ ] Verify container health and database connectivity
 - [ ] Set up load balancer for public access
-- [ ] Create a Cronjob for create backup of the database
+- [ ] Create a Manifest for Cronjob for create backup of the database

 ### 🔧 Deployment Steps

-1. **Create the MySQL credentials secret with commandline or using Arvan UI(simple way)**
+1. **Create the MySQL credentials secret with commandline or using Arvan UI (simple way)**
    ```bash
    kubectl create secret generic mysql-credentials \
      --from-literal=mysql-root-password='your-root-password' \